Bars and Restaurants Duty to Keep Patron’s Safe

 This is exactly what happened at a nightclub in Little Rock, Arkansas.
 That day, many people headed out to the Power Ultra Lounge, a nightclub, to enjoy the Finese 2 Tymes concert.
 Little did they know that before the concert could end, shots would ring out leaving 28 people with injuries and battling for their life.
 In this type of situation, there is no doubt that the blame goes to the shooter.
 However, is there a level of blame for the bar or nightclub that failed to provide the necessary protections to patrons?

 Are you a victim in this event?
 Have you suffered a loss due to a nightclub, bar, or other facility’s negligence?
+Do you want to sue a restaurant for negligence?
 Do not settle until you receive a full, free consultation with the Law Office of Alan Levar.
-Our injury attorneys are available to you at 888-220-7068.
+Our Little Rock personal injury attorneys are available to you at 501-588-0082.

 Are Bar and Restaurant Owners Liable for Your Losses?